 - 30g nuts or seeds, peanut, almond or any other nut butter

-What about sausages and processed meats, will these cause cancer?
+Do sausages and processed meats cause cancer?

 In October 2015 the World Health Organization [sic] issued a press release outlining findings that consumption of red meat probably causes cancer (colorectal, possibly pancreatic and prostate) in humans, and that the consumption of processed meats causes colorectal cancer.